 Apart from the annoying flakes that trickle down onto your clothing, a dry and itchy scalp causes discomfort.
 This shampoo from Dove not only reduces the amount of flaking but also packs your hair and scalp with hydration.

 "The Oribe Serene Scalp Anti-Dandruff Shampoo is a luxurious formula that uses salicylic acid to deeply cleanse the scalp, eliminate dandruff flakes, and alleviate itchiness and irritation," says Burgess.
 "In addition to eliminating dandruff, salicylic acid is a beta-hydroxy acid, which also helps to soften hair and improve shine.
 The formula also contains caffeine to energize the scalp and rejuvenate hair follicles and is enriched with our beloved signature fragrance."

 This reformulation of the original anti-flake shampoo uses eco-friendlier ingredients such as tea tree oil and chamomile extract to soothe the scalp and help relieve any dryness or itchiness.

 While not technically a shampoo, this detoxifying foam removes any product buildup, oil, and impurities with its microbubbles.
 Made with micellar water, it thoroughly cleanses the scalp without stripping away moisture.
 Use this before you shampoo and conditioner for a refreshed scalp.

 If serums are the powerhouse products that deliver the ingredients we need for a healthy face, it makes sense that scalp serums do the same for the top of our heads.
-This one from Sisley contains minerals, vitamins, plant extracts, and proteins to encourage microcirculation in the scalp to promote the growth of healthy hair.
+This one from Sisley contains minerals, vitamins, plant extracts, and proteins meant to encourage microcirculation in the scalp and promote the growth of healthy hair.
 It's non-greasy and super lightweight enough to be used on damp or dry hair.